marwaalalawy/rbk2-assessment-1/ds-stack-queue-diff/README.md

 ## Queue vs. Stack
 Please write your explanation below.

-stack ==> first in last out , because everytime we pop or delete the last item in it.
+stack ==> last in first out , because everytime we pop or delete the last item in it.
-		example:
+		example: when to get things in reverse order

-queue ==> first in last out , because everytime we pop or delete the first item we add.
+queue ==> first in first out , because everytime we pop or delete the first item we add
-		examaple:
+		examaple: line or when to get things in order